sergeicu/sundai-global/Constitution.md

 We copyleft this Burning Man principle:
 > *Our community is committed to a radically participatory ethic.
 We believe that transformative change, whether in the individual or in society, can occur only through the medium of deeply personal participation.
 We achieve being through doing.
 Everyone is invited to work.
 Everyone is invited to play.
 We make the world real through [community] actions.*

+### Shortcuts
+Shortcuts is an ingenious move that a hacker makes to build a system that works.
+In order to build fast - you always need to think in shortcuts.

 ## Article III: Roles & Levels